Missing information?

 More information

 Pvt Curtis Adams was a farmer.
-He enlisted at Fort Jackson, Columbia, South Carolina on 28 October 1942.
+He enlisted at Fort Jackson, Columbia, South Carolina, on 28 October 1942.

-An autopsy report on the 11 is ghastly: broken legs and arms, jaws shattered, fingers severed, bayonet wounds to the face and body and bullet wounds designed to inflict anguish rather than death.
+An autopsy report on the 11 is ghastly: broken legs and arms, jaws shattered, fingers severed, bayonet wounds to the face and body, and bullet wounds designed to inflict anguish rather than death.

 The complete story of the massacre can be found here: http://www.wereth.org

-Photo source: Jac Engels, www.wereth.org
+Photo source: www.findagrave.com, www.wereth.org